 Mincemeat is a mix of chopped fruit, alcohol and spices.
 Originally mincemeat also contained meat, typically beef or venison.
 Modern-day mincemeat does not contain meat, but some still contain beet suet.

-No sweet mincemeat tarts do not usually need to be refrigerated, especially if they are made with store-bought fruit mince.
-They are made from shelf-stable, cooked pastry and dried fruit that have been preserved in alcohol.
+No sweet mincemeat tarts do not need to be refrigerated, especially if they are made with store-bought fruit mince.
+The tarts are made from shelf-stable, preserved dried fruit with lots of sugar and cooked pastry with shelf-stable ingredients.

 Why not try making